auth0/docs/articles/quickstart/webapp/nextjs/interactive.md

 npm install @auth0/nextjs-auth0@beta
 ```

-The SDK exposes methods and variables that help you integrate Auth0 with your Next.js application using [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) on the backend and [React Context](https://reactjs.org/docs/context.html) with [React Hooks](https://reactjs.org/docs/hooks-overview.html) on the frontend.
+The SDK exposes methods and variables that help you integrate Auth0 with your Next.js application using <a href="https://nextjs.org/docs/app/building-your-application/routing/route-handlers" target="_blank">Route Handlers</a> on the backend and <a href="https://reactjs.org/docs/context.html" target="_blank">React Context</a> with <a href="https://reactjs.org/docs/hooks-overview.html" target="_blank">React Hooks</a> on the frontend.

 ## Configure the SDK {{{ data-action=code data-code=".env.local" }}}

-In the root directory of your project, add the file `.env.local` with the following [environment variables](https://nextjs.org/docs/basic-features/environment-variables):
+In the root directory of your project, add the file `.env.local` with the following <a href="https://nextjs.org/docs/basic-features/environment-variables" target="_blank">environment variables</a>:

 - `AUTH0_SECRET`: A long secret value used to encrypt the session cookie.
 You can generate a suitable string using `openssl rand -hex 32` on the command line.
 - `APP_BASE_URL`: The base URL of your application.
 - `AUTH0_DOMAIN`: The URL of your Auth0 tenant domain.
-If you are using a [Custom Domain with Auth0](https://auth0.com/docs/custom-domains), set this to the value of your Custom Domain instead of the value reflected in the "Settings" tab.
+If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank">Custom Domain with Auth0</a>, set this to the value of your Custom Domain instead of the value reflected in the "Settings" tab.
 - `AUTH0_CLIENT_ID`: Your Auth0 application's Client ID.
 - `AUTH0_CLIENT_SECRET`: Your Auth0 application's Client Secret.